-Blockade of attachment and fusion receptors inhibits HIV-1 infection of human cervical tissue
+Blockade of attachment and fusion receptors inhibits HIV-1 infection of human cervical tissue (PDF)

 Hu,Qinxue; Frank,Ines; Williams,Vennansha G.; Santos,John J.; Watts,Patricia; Griffin,George E.; Moore,John P.; Pope,Melissa; Shattock,Robin J.